TxnLab/nfd-sdk/examples/resolve/README.md

-# NFD SDK React Example
+# NFD SDK Resolve Example

 A simple React application demonstrating how to use the NFD SDK to resolve NFD (Non-Fungible Domain) names and application IDs.